27escape/App-Basis-ConvertText2/README.md

 The optional arguments are

 * color
-    + over ride the default color 'goldenrod'
+    + over ride the default background color 'purple300'
     + can use #foreground.bgbackground format, ie #blue.yellow, or #ffffff.blue
+    + without a foreground color, this will default to white
 * size
     + the width of the button